Mythbusters123/apollo/README.md

 ## Development Setup

-First you will need to set up a development workspace with the Apollo source code.
+You will first need to set up a development workspace with the Apollo source code.
 You can do this by downloading the repository, opening the `build.gradle` as a project in IntelliJ IDEA and running the following commands from terminal or gradle window.

 ```bash
 ./gradlew setupDecompWorkspace